 More in my post, How to Balance Personal Branding With Personal SEO.

-4. Check all your Settings & Privacy pages to be sure everything is set right.
+4. Check Settings & Privacy to be sure everything is set right.

 You may want to jig particular things to your own liking, so spend a little time looking around.